MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - primitive and geometry counts fit the enabled device limits;
 - V1 geometry is indexed triangles and marked `OPAQUE`.

-Construct the size descriptor through the selected version's tagged API.
-On v30 this is explicitly `BlasGeometrySizeDescriptors::Triangles { descriptors }`; reject `AABBs` in V1 even though the API can create them.
-On that lane, validate the chosen position format against `device.features().allowed_vertex_formats_for_blas()` as well as enforcing the baseline `Float32x3` policy.
-Also validate every acceleration-structure input offset against the backend's 4 GiB build-offset constraint and diagnose the v30 `BuildAccelerationStructureError::OffsetLimitedTo4GB` condition with the mesh/arena range.
+Construct the size descriptor through wgpu 30's tagged API: `BlasGeometrySizeDescriptors::Triangles { descriptors }`; reject `AABBs` in V1 even though the API can create them.
+Validate the chosen position format against `device.features().allowed_vertex_formats_for_blas()` as well as enforcing the baseline `Float32x3` policy.
+Also validate every acceleration-structure input offset against the backend's 4 GiB build-offset constraint and diagnose the `BuildAccelerationStructureError::OffsetLimitedTo4GB` condition with the mesh/arena range.
 Today's per-mesh buffers naturally begin near offset zero; a future global geometry arena must split/chunk allocations before this becomes a runtime build failure.

 Use `PREFER_FAST_TRACE` for immutable Pill meshes.
-Do not add `ALLOW_UPDATE` in V1; the standard safe path in both evaluated versions performs full builds even though update-related names exist.
+Do not add `ALLOW_UPDATE` in V1; wgpu 30's standard safe path performs full builds even though update-related names exist.

 Represent ineligible geometry explicitly as `RasterOnly(reason)` instead of leaving a half-created BLAS.
 Under `Prefer`, the mesh may continue to rasterize and a ray-visible instance is omitted with a deduplicated diagnostic.
 Under `Require`, creation or first ray-visible use returns a precise error.
 This degradation must be observable because an omitted occluder produces incomplete shadows.